Billy6jeep/cowsay/README.md

 Sources to look in:

-* https://asciiart.website/ - again, this person only collects them - no mention of license, permissions, etc.
+* https://asciiart.website/ - again, this person only collects them -  mention of license, permissions, etc.

 Permissions